 Confusion over timings prevails on Day 1 of relaxation in Ludhiana

-Shopkeepers say they closed shops before 11am as they did not have clarity on timings, at some places, residents were seen coming in their vehicles, defying the curfew normscities Updated: Apr 30, 2020 22:32 IST
+As the decision on timings (7am to 11am) was taken late in the evening on Wednesday, most shopkeepers remained clueless about it and brought their shutters down before 11am for fear of action by authoritiescities Updated: Apr 30, 2020 23:59 IST

 A day after chief minister Amarinder Singh announced a four-hour relaxation in the state, shops selling essential commodities in the city opened on Thursday amid confusion over the timings.
 As the decision on timings (7am to 11am) was taken late in the evening on Wednesday, most shopkeepers remained clueless about it and brought their shutters down before 11am for fear of action by authorities.
-There was also confusion as to whether they can continue doorstep delivery after 11am.

 Residents, on the other hand, were seen openly flouting the curfew norms by turning up in their vehicles even as the administration had only permitted them to walk to their nearby shops.
 However, in a relief to the administration, most residents stayed home as essential supplies, including groceries and medicines, are readily available at doorsteps.